quantify-os/quantify-scheduler/docs/tutorials/zhinst/index.rst

 :mod:`~quantify.scheduler.backends.zhinst_backend` in the :ref:`How to configure <sec-zhinst-how-to-configure>` page.

-Finally, after configuring and running :func:`~quantify.scheduler.backends.zhinst_backend.setup_zhinst_backend` successfully the instruments are prepared for execution.
+Finally, after configuring and running :func:`~quantify.scheduler.backends.zhinst_backend.compile_backend` successfully the instruments are prepared for execution.

 The Zurich Instruments backend provides: